-In fact, it’s such a common phenomenon among women there’s even a name for it; ‘Walkaway Wife Syndrome’.
-But what exactly is it and what leads to the decision to quietly quit a marriage?
+In fact, it’s such a common phenomenon among women that there’s even a name for it: ‘Walkaway Wife Syndrome’.
+But what exactly is it, and what leads to the decision to quietly quit a marriage?

-Here we explain what the term ‘walkaway’ means, and why it’s risen in popularity over recent years.
+Here we explain what the term ‘walkaway’ means, what the early signs might be, how to deal with Walkaway Wife Syndrome in your marriage, and why Walkaway Wife Syndrome UK has risen in popularity over recent years.

 What is Walkaway Wife Syndrome?

-Walkaway Wife Syndrome refers to women who over time have become so frustrated and unfilled by their marriage they eventually leave, typically after years of feeling unheard or taken for granted.
+Typically, these women have become so frustrated by their marriage that they feel like they have no option but to leave, especially after years of feeling unheard or taken for granted.

-In divorces described as walkaway, or ‘slow burn divorce’, the decision to leave is gradual and the result of an accumulation of years of unresolved conflicts and unmet needs.
-Frustration has set in because of a series of issues that have either been addressed but not resolved, or not addressed at all.
+Our divorce lawyers find that in divorces described as walkaway, or ‘slow burn divorce’, the decision to leave is gradual and the result of an accumulation of years of unresolved conflicts and unmet needs.
+Years of mental load and emotional labour create an invisible weight carried by the women that naturally leads to frustration from issues that have either been addressed but not resolved or not addressed at all.

 Why do women walk out?